great-expectations/great_expectations/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

 ### 6. Plot the Data Assistant's calculated Metrics and produced Expectations

-To see a batch-level visualization of each Metric computed by the Onboarding Data Assistant run:
+To see a Batch-level visualization of each Metric computed by the Onboarding Data Assistant run:

 ```python file=../../../../tests/integration/docusaurus/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.py#L163
 ```

 ![Plot Metrics](../../../images/data_assistant_plot_metrics.png)

-Hovering over a data point will provide more information about the batch and its calculated Metric value.
+Hovering over a data point will provide more information about the Batch and its calculated Metric value.

 To see the Expectations produced, and the associated Metrics calculated by the Onboarding Data Assistant run: